-If you have more than one project idea, please submit each one separately.
-This will help ensure each of your ideas is considered.
+If you have multiple project ideas at various locations, please submit each capital project idea separately.
+This will help ensure your ideas receive full consideration.

 The City prepares a six year Capital Improvement Program (CIP) which plans for the improvements and maintenance of the City's water, sewer, and surface water utilities and transportation systems including streets, sidewalks, and intersections.
 The CIP document specifies project details, estimated costs, funding sources and timelines.
 Projects are prioritized based upon the CIP prioritization process and available funding.
-For example, see transportation prioritization process .
 The City Council reviews, updates and adopts the CIP every two years.

 As a resident, business, or visitor of Kirkland, you may have a question about a particular current CIP project.